TechEventsNearMe/Tech-Events-Dataset/CONTRIBUTING.md

 2. **Use the schema**

-   Copy the structure from `data/events/react-advanced-london.json` and update the fields for your event.
+   Copy the template from `data/template.json` and update the fields for your event.

 3. **Follow the rules**